tarantool/doc/doc/1.10/book/cartridge/cartridge_dev.rst

 The assignment can never be changed.

-Another limitation is that you cannot add groups dynamically (will become available in future).
+Another limitation is that you cannot add groups dynamically (this will become available in future).

 Finally, mind the new syntax for router access.
 Every instance with a ``vshard-router`` role enabled initializes multiple